 This is a place where someone you’ve met once will teach you to drive manual, where their father taught them.
 Where a host will insist you take home multiple jars of their homemade preserves.
 Where a man who spent time in your home country decades ago will gleefully show off his faded newspaper clippings.
 Where someone will literally sell you the shirt off their back, but only if you have exact change, because they couldn’t possibly take more.

 These are not theoretical events.
-Each one happened to me in only a couple weeks in Italy.
+Each one happened to me in only a couple of weeks in Italy.
 Where?
 In real Italy.
 In those small towns, away from the tourist attractions, where people actually live.

 This is another reason why cycling is the best way to see Tuscany.
 Hidden among its beautiful scenery are people who are warm, charming and utterly impossible not to love.
-Being on a bike lets you reach them, because that little town might not have a train station, but it definitely has someone who’ll be thrilled to see you roll up.
+Being on a bike lets you reach them because that little town might not have a train station, but it definitely has someone who’ll be thrilled to see you roll-up.

 Did you think I was going to talk about Tuscany without bringing up the food?
 I couldn’t possibly; I’m literally still craving every fresh tomato that crossed my path.

 Let’s start with one important fact: I’m a firm believer that carbs are your friend.
 You love them, you need them, don’t deny them, and if you’re cycling, all the better; those burnt calories need to be replaced.

 The list of what to look forward to is endless and those regional specialties are worth diving into.

 READ MORE: 10 NEW CYCLING TRIPS THAT SHOULD BE ON YOUR TRAVEL RADAR